October 9, 2023

 Asana - Project management

-Asana is a web and mobile application designed to help teams organise, track, and manage their work.
+Asana is a web and mobile application designed to help teams organize, track, and manage their work.
 Project management tools are crucial to enable efficient prioritization and execution of tasks and projects

 CharlieHR - Payroll and HR